How LLMs Actually Work: GPT vs Claude vs Gemini Explained Simply

 Frequently Asked Questions

-Q: Which AI is the smartest: GPT-5, Claude Opus 4.5, or Gemini 3?A: There's no clear universal winner.
+Q: Which AI is the smartest: GPT-5, Claude Opus 4.6, or Gemini 2.5 Pro?A: There's no clear universal winner.
 They're roughly comparable in general intelligence but excel in different areas.
-GPT-5 leads in mathematical reasoning (perfect AIME score), Claude Opus 4.5 dominates coding (80.9% SWE-bench), and Gemini tops the LM Arena leaderboard (1501 Elo for Gemini 3).
+GPT-5 leads in mathematical reasoning (perfect AIME score), Claude Opus 4.6 dominates coding (80.9% SWE-bench), and Gemini tops the LM Arena leaderboard (1501 Elo for Gemini 2.5 Pro).
 The "smartest" depends entirely on your specific task.

 Q: Can I use all three models?A: Absolutely, and I recommend it.
 I maintain subscriptions to all three and switch based on the task.
 There's no lock-in.
 Free tiers let you experiment before committing.
 Many power users do exactly this.

 Q: Are these models getting smarter over time?A: The models themselves are fixed once trained, but companies release updated versions regularly.
-GPT-5.2 (December 2025) is significantly better than GPT-5.0 (initial release).
+GPT-5 (late 2025) is significantly better than GPT-4o.
 Subscribe to one and you'll automatically get access to improvements.

 Q: Can these models access the internet?A: It varies.
 Gemini natively accesses current information through Google Search.
 GPT-5 has web browsing as an optional feature you can enable.
-Claude generally doesn't access real-time internet data (relies on training data through mid-2025).
+Claude generally doesn't access real-time internet data (relies on training data through early 2025).

 Q: Do I need ChatGPT Pro ($200/month)?A: Probably not unless you're using AI for professional work 4+ hours daily.
 ChatGPT Plus ($20/month) gives you GPT-5 access with reasonable limits.
 Pro is for power users who hit rate limits constantly.